dominikjurinic/dynamics/README.md

 ## Note
 In simulation, rover crosses over obstacle (rock) which generates change in resultant forces on wheels.
-Time interval of simulation shorter
+Time interval of simulation is shorter due to simplification.
 Resultant forces in absolute values ​​are not exact, as uniformly distributed mass density is assumed, which is not case for real rover, but decent qualitative result match is achieved.
 For more results, please, contact me.